What Is Adult Adoption?

 Here are some frequently asked questions about adult adoption in Florida.

-How much does it cost to adopt someone over 18?
+How much does it cost to adopt an adult?

 An adult adoption costs around $3,500, which includes a legal fee, the court costs, the filing fee, and the birth certificate amendment fee.
 Doing the adoption yourself would save you the legal fee, but you would need to strictly comply with Florida adoption law.